W01fw00d/frontend-challenge/README.md

 Please be aware that if the `API_KEY` doesn't belong to an account with Billing enabled, a pop-up will appear on page load and a "For development purposes only" watermark will be displayed on the map.

+If you don't add an `API_KEY`, only the Google Maps features will be disabled.

 - Commands

 Install the dependencies: